Kindred (novel): Race as social construct

 The depiction of Dana's white husband, Kevin, also serves to examine the concept of racial and gender privilege.
-In the present, Kevin seems unconscious of the benefits he derives from his skin color ,as well as of the way his actions serve to disenfranchise Dana.
+In the present, Kevin seems unconscious of the benefits he derives from his skin color, as well as of the way his actions serve to disenfranchise Dana.
 Once he goes to the past, however, he must not just resist accepting slavery as the normal state of affairs, but dissociate himself from the unrestricted power white males enjoy as their privilege.
 His prolonged stay in the past transforms him from a naive white man oblivious about racial issues into an anti-slave activist fighting racial oppression.

+The meaning of the novel's title: blood relations and interracial marriage

+Kindreds title has several meanings: at its most literal, it refers to the genealogical link between its modern-day protagonist, the slave-holding Weylins, and both the free and bonded Greenwoods; at its most universal, it points to the kinship of all Americans regardless of ethnic background.Kindred, by Octavia Butler.
+Boston: Beacon, 2004.
+280. ISBN 978-0807083697.